 Our latest project, the Beta Crude Connector, LLC ("BCC"), is the most recent showcase of Frontier Energy Services' ("Frontier") continued success as a premier midstream solutions provider, this time in the heart of the Midland Basin.

-The BCC system will provide crude oil gathering and transportation services in the Midland Basin across Martin, Midland, and Andrews Counties, Texas.
-This new gathering and transportation system will support the continued growth in midstream demand from persistent growth in drilling activity in the Midland Basin.
+The BCC system provides crude oil gathering and transportation services in the Midland Basin across Martin, Midland, Ector and Andrews Counties, Texas.
+The BCC gathering and transportation system supports the continued growth in midstream demand from persistent growth in drilling activity in the Midland Basin.

-Buildout of BCC will consist of approximately 100 miles of crude oil transportation pipeline, truck offload station, and approximately 250,000 barrels of operational storage in the Midland Basin of West Texas.
-The pipeline will have the initial capacity to deliver approximately 150,000 barrels per day of crude oil to multiple delivery points, accessing local refineries and connecting to multiple downstream pipelines.
+The BCC system consists of approximately 100 miles of crude oil transportation pipeline and approximately 200,000 barrels of operational storage in the Midland Basin of West Texas.
+The pipeline has the capacity to deliver approximately 150,000 barrels per day of crude oil to multiple delivery points, accessing local refineries and connecting to multiple downstream pipelines.

-BCC is a joint venture between Concho Resources Inc. ("Concho") and Frontier.
-Concho and Frontier each own a 50% equity interest in BCC, with Frontier serving as operator.
-BCC will file for FERC authority to operate as a common carrier pipeline, with an open season commencing soon.
-Construction will commence following the open season, targeting initial flows mid-2019.
+BCC is a joint venture between ConocoPhillips Company ("Conoco") and Frontier.
+Conoco and Frontier each own a 50% equity interest in BCC, with Frontier serving as operator.
+BCC is a FERC regulated common carrier pipeline which continues to support multiple producers in the basin.